 Within all Data frames sent by STAs during the CFP under PCF, the Duration/ID field is set to 32 768.
 Within all Data frames sent by the QoS STA, the Duration/ID field contains a duration value as defined in 8.2.5 (Duration/ID field (QoS STA)).
 Within all Data frames sent during the CP by non-QoS STAs, the Duration/ID field is set according to the following rules:

-— If the Address 1 field contains a group address, the duration value is set to 0.
+— If the Address 1 field contains a group address or a SYNRA, the duration value is set to 0.

 — If the More Fragments bit is 0 in the Frame Control field of a frame and the Address 1 field contains an individual address, the duration value is set to the time, in microseconds, required to transmit one Ack frame, plus one SIFS.